-Robert Hoekman Jr is a rapid innovation strategist with two decades of experience in process, UX, and rapid experimentation.
-He is the author of several respected industry books, including his latest, Experience Required: How to become a UX leader regardless of your role (New Riders).
+Robert Hoekman Jr is an innovation strategist with two decades of experience in product design, UX, design thinking, product design methodologies, Lean principles, and rapid experimentation.
+He is the author of several respected UX books, including the acclaimed bestsellers Designing the Obvious (1st and 2nd Ed) (2006, 2010, New Riders) and Experience Required: How to become a UX leader regardless of your role (2015, New Riders).

 Robert has been forging paths to achieve great UX in Agile environments since 2004, with both collocated and distributed teams.
 As the lone UX professional in an Agile company of 300 engineers, and tasked with improving 25 different digital products, Robert needed new methods, and found them in Toyota’s concept of Lean manufacturing.
 Lean offered a way to run rapid experiments, prove the business and customer merits of every idea, and measure success at every step.
 Over time, he earned a chair at every product development table, built a team, and permanently changed the company’s innovation process.